John Jefferson (American football): Green Bay Packers

 On September 17, 1981, the Chargers traded Jefferson to the Green Bay Packers after he stated the day before that he could not play for San Diego.
+The Packers sent wide receiver Aundra Thompson, a 1983 1st round draft pick, a 1982 2nd round draft pick and a 1984 2nd round draft pick.
+The Two teams also agreed to exchange 1st round draft selections in 1982.
+The Chargers were guaranteed the highest of the 1st round picks.

 With the Packers, Jefferson starred opposite future Pro Football Hall of Fame wideout James Lofton.
 Jefferson, Lofton, and tight end Paul Coffman teamed up with quarterback Lynn Dickey to give the Packers one of the most explosive passing attacks in the NFL at the time; however, a defense which hovered near the bottom of the league relegated Green Bay to three 8-8 finishes and a second-round playoff appearance during the strike-shortened 1982 season.
+In 1983, Green Bay had the fifth ranked offense and Lynn Dickey led the league in passing.
+Jefferson had his best season with 57 catches for 830 yards with a 14.6 yard average.
+Jefferson's drop in production was attributed to a number of causes, including leaving San Diego's unique passing attack, becoming the secondary receiver to Lofton and a resulting loss in enthusiasm, friction with his position coach, Lew Carpenter, and a loss in speed and subpar conditioning.
+However, former coach Don Coryell said he had seen Jefferson practice and saw no drop off in speed or skill.

 Cleveland Browns

-Jefferson played his final season for the Cleveland Browns in 1985.
+After a long hold out, Green Bay traded Jefferson to Cleveland for where he played his final season for the Cleveland Browns in 1985.
 In seven games, he had three receptions for 30 yards.

 Houston Oilers

 Jefferson signed with the Houston Oilers in 1986, but was waived before the start of the regular season.
 He subsequently retired.